 How is ESCUD already making progress?
-What victories have we won?

 Oliver Twist: "Please sir... may I have more?"

-ACU Small CU Discount: We petitioned to America's Credit Unions to increase the "small CU discount" for conference registrations (it only counted up to $50M in assets).
+ACU Small CU Discount Increased: We petitioned to America's Credit Unions to increase the "small CU discount" for conference registrations (it only counted up to $50M in assets).
 Well, they listened and agreed, and now their 50% discount applies to small CUs up to $100M in assets (they even sent refunds to other small CUs who had already paid)!
 Thank you, ACU!

-Go West "Growth Accelerator" Program: Although they haven't explicitly admitted it, the Go West Association, stepped up on their small CU offerings AFTER we organized ESCUD and started making noise.
+Go West "Growth Accelerator" Program: Although they haven't explicitly admitted it, the Go West Association, stepped up on their small CU offerings after we organized ESCUD and started making noise.
 Now they offer a better bargain for training, counsels, and other resources for small CUs.
 Thank you, Go West!
 We also asked them for a better conference discount for small CUs, or discounted dues (only for under $25M?), and for greater representation on their board of directors... no progress on those yet, but will keep trying.
 Regarding national trade associations (ACU or DCUC), small CUs are proportionally represented on their boards, which is fantastic.

 HMDA Exemption Progress: ESCUD explained the burden of HMDA reporting to Greg Mesack of ACU, and he agreed to take up that torch for us, and then in October they followed through - sending a letter to the CFPB on behalf of small CUs, asking for exemption!
 ACU has some weight, thank you, ACU!